Travel insurance for over 75s

 There are a variety of travel insurance options available to over 75s.
 First, decide between three levels of cover:

 - Basic (or medical cover only).
 This no-frills level of cover provides 24/7 emergency assistance and covers overseas medical and hospital expenses.

 - Essentials cover.
 This is a mid-range level of cover that includes 24/7 emergency assistance, medical and hospital cover, trip cancellations and delays, and lost, stolen or damaged luggage and personal belongings.

 - Comprehensive cover.
 This is the highest level of cover for maximum peace of mind.
 As well as everything in Essentials cover, it includes cover for loss and damage to travel documents, luggage delay, theft of cash, rental vehicle excess, hospital cash allowance, personal liability, accidental death and more.

 As well as three levels of cover, over 75s can choose from two types of travel insurance policies:

 - Single-trip.
 The most common type of cover, which covers you from the time you take out your policy to the time you return home.

 - Annual multi-trip.
-An annual policy offering cover for multiple trips within a year, providing a cost-effective alternative for those who travel frequently.
+An annual policy offers cover for multiple trips within a year and provides a cost-effective alternative for those who travel frequently.